-Genevieve (Genzie) Bonadies Torres
+Genevieve (Genzie) Bonadies Torres*Associate Director

 Prior to joining the Lawyers’ Committee, Genzie served as an attorney at Centro Legal de la Raza in Oakland, California as a Public Service Venture Fund and Fine Fellow.
-As part of her Fellowship, Genzie worked within Centro Legal’s housing and employment programs to provide direct legal services to low-income, monolingual Spanish speaker.
+As part of her Fellowship, Genzie worked within Centro Legal’s housing and employment programs to provide direct legal services to low-income, monolingual Spanish speakers.
 Additionally, she staffed Centro Legal’s ongoing legal clinics and co-developed new partnerships to expand Centro Legal’s outreach to the Oakland community, including the Oakland Day Laborer Outreach Project and school-legal partnerships with Oakland public schools.

 Genzie received her J.D. from Harvard Law School, during which time she worked as a student attorney with the Harvard Legal Aid Bureau (HLAB) where she co-led HLAB’s Eviction Clinic and the Wage and Hour practice.
 She also worked with the Harvard Immigration Project to develop Know Your Rights workshops for Boston’s immigrant community.
 Prior to law school, Genzie served as a sixth-grade teacher in Phoenix, Arizona where she taught both special education inclusion and gifted cohorts.
 She earned her B.A. from Harvard University where she pursued a joint concentration in History & Literature and Studies of Women, Gender, & Sexuality.
-She is licensed to practice law in California.

 Bar Admissions: Admitted in California, District of Columbia.
 Admitted to the US District Court for the Southern District of California.